mongodb/docs/source/includes/api/list-tables/restore-job-response-documents.rst

    * - delivery.expirationHours
      - number
-     - Number of hours the download :abbr:`URL (Uniform Resource Locator)` is valid once the restore job is complete.
+     - Number of hours the download |url| is valid once the restore job is complete.

        Only needed if ``"delivery.methodName" : "HTTP"``.